-The McHugh family in 1966 began assisting heritage railroads, rail transportation museums, and trolley preservation groups, with on-site services of re-railing wrecks, transporting railway equipment by truck, rigging and crane services.
+Jimmy McHugh during the early 1960’s began assisting heritage railroads, rail transportation museums, and trolley preservation groups, with on-site services of re-railing wrecks, transporting antique trolley cars by truck, along with providing rigging and crane services.
 Then in 1973, Jimmy McHugh also began to rebuilding historic steam locomotives, diesel locomotives, and other equipment, for heritage railroads, short lines, and in-plant industrial railroads.

-McHugh Locomotive & Equipment continues to provide those services and also has the capabilities to provide museum quality restorations to historic diesel locomotives and vintage equipment.
-The world class work that is preformed by our experienced and skilled multi-craft people at our modern facility is hard to replicate in our industry.
+Today, McHugh Locomotive & Equipment continues to provide museum quality restorations to vintage diesel locomotives and historic railroad equipment.
+The world class work that is performed by our experienced and skilled multi-craft people at our modern facility is hard to replicate in our industry.
 We are a supplier that you can count on to deliver positive results for your heritage railway organization.

 McHugh Locomotive & Equipment is an innovative leader who provides solutions to the ever changing challenges of operating historic diesel locomotives and vintage equipment at heritage railroads or rail transportation museums in today’s demanding operating environment.
 We can assist your organization with an evaluation and cost analysis for your next equipment restoration project.
 We will provide you with a detailed approach of how the restoration should be preformed and can also work with you on a production schedule that is tailored to fit your budgetary requirements.
 We can address any technical questions concerning a restoration and also provide you with proven methods to solving some unique challenges that we have overcome.
 There are some cases when we believe a proposed project may not be worth the cost involved for a full restoration, and we will truthfully inform you of your equipment inspections.